edwardcrompton/twitter-friends/readme.md

 locally but not on Travis.
 Compare .env which Travis doesn't have.

 Tests run locally inside the docker container.

-I've set up a proper nginx container that connects to a php-fpm container to serve the app.

-However, I can't work out how to configure php-fpm to show errors properly.

-When running the docker-compose commands in travis, it seems to get stuck after the build.
-This may be because I need the -d switch.
-However, without it I seem to get errors about phpunit not existing.

 Database storage and variable storage is all file based at the moment.
 Making it db based would be better.